nandac/pandoc-reader/README.md

 CALCULATE_READING_TIME = True
 ```

 You may display the reading time using the `{{ article.reading_time }}` or `{{ page.reading_time }}` template variables.
-The reading time will appear as _1 minute_ or _4 minutes_ depending on the reading time value.
+The unit of time will be displayed as minute or minutes depending on whether the reading time is less than or equal to one minute or greater than one minute.

 The reading time is calculated by dividing the number of words by the reading speed, which is set to the average number of words read in one minute.

-The default value for reading speed is set to 200 words per minute but may be customized by setting `READING_SPEED` to the desired words per minute integer value in `pelicanconf.py`.
+The default value for reading speed is set to 200 words per minute, but may be customized by setting `READING_SPEED` to the desired words per minute integer value in `pelicanconf.py`.

 ```python
 READING_SPEED = <words-per-minute>
 ```

-The number of words in a document is calculated by a Pandoc Lua Filter called [wordcount.lua](https://github.com/pandoc/lua-filters/blob/master/wordcount/wordcount.lua) which omits words in metadata fields and code blocks, providing an accurate word count.
+The number of words in a document is calculated by a Pandoc Lua Filter called [wordcount.lua](https://github.com/pandoc/lua-filters/blob/master/wordcount/wordcount.lua) which omits words in metadata fields and code blocks, providing a more accurate word count.

 ### Known Issues